Testicle: Etymology and slang

 Another theory says that testis is influenced by a loan translation, from Greek parastatēs that is "two glands side by side".

 There are multiple slang terms for the testes.
 They may be referred to as "balls".
 Frequently, "nuts" (sometimes intentionally misspelled as "nutz") are also a slang term for the testes due to the geometric resemblance.
 One variant of the term includes "Deez Nuts", which was used for a satirical political candidate in 2016.
+British slang terms include goolies.

 In Spanish, the slang term huevos is used, which is Spanish for eggs which typically refers to unfertilized chicken eggs.
 Note that this is a non-sequitur or false analogy.
 The male gonad in mammals produces sperm (which transport male gametes to an egg).
 The male gonad does not produce the female gametes found in eggs.
 Perhaps the word huevos is used as slang for male testes because the body of each epididymus within the scrotum has an overall shape similar to that of a common bird egg.